aivanzhang/simple-chat-app/tests.md

 With both A and B logged in, attempt to delete A from B and B from A. You should not be able to delete the accounts as they are logged in.
 Use `list` to ensure the accounts have not been deleted.

+Quit from A using a keyboard interrupt.
+B `list` should still show A exists.
+Send messages from B to A and log back into A. Ensure that the pending messages are received.

 ## Three Users

 For these tests, use three clients **A**, **B**, and **C**.